fmcgeough/fmcgeough.github.io/_posts/2019-10-20-reading-dynamo-streams.md

 tags: []
 ---
 I was working remotely for Weedmaps up until recently writing Elixir with a group of really great coworkers.
-Unfortunately, Weedmaps laid off 25% of its workforce and as a more recent hire I was let go.
+Unfortunately, Weedmaps laid off 25% of its workforce and I was let go, along with some other really great productive people - if you need devs, qa, project managers please ask me.
+I know a bunch that I really enjoyed working with.
 I figured while I search for a new position I'd use some of the time to blog a bit some about Elixir.
 This will be a bit rambling since I'm writing in-between phone calls and interviews.

 Elixir is a relatively young language but has a great community of developers that contribute some very useful code.
 One of the reliable libraries that I've used multiple times is: [ex_aws](https://github.com/ex-aws/ex_aws).